Archdiocese of Potenza-Muro Lucano-Marsico Nuovo

-The Archdiocese of Potenza-Muro Lucano-Marsico Nuovo (Archidioecesis Potentina-Murana-Marsicensis) is a Roman Catholic ecclesiastical territory in Basilicata, southern Italy, created in 1986.
+The Archdiocese of Potenza-Muro Lucano-Marsico Nuovo (Archidioecesis Potentina-Murana-Marsicensis) is a Latin diocese of the Catholic Church in Basilicata, southern Italy, created in 1986.
 In that year the Diocese of Muro Lucano was united into the Archdiocese of Potenza e Marsico Nuovo, which had been elevated to an archdiocese in 1973, and made a metropolitan see in 1976.
 The historical Diocese of Potenza was united with the Diocese of Marsico Nuovo in 1818.

 The Ecclesiastical Province of Potenza (Basilicata) is composed of Potenza and five suffragan dioceses: the Archdiocese of Acerenza, the Archdiocese of Matera-Irsina, the Diocese of Melfi-Rapolla-Venosa, the Diocese of Tricarico, and the Diocese of Tursi-Lagonegro.

 History

 Potenza was destroyed by order of the Emperor Frederick II, and was rebuilt by Bishop Oberto, beginning in 1250, to be destroyed again under Charles of Anjou.

 The town claims that it was evangelized by Saint Peter; Saint Aruntius and his companions are said to have suffered martyrdom there under the Emperor Maximian.
 The legend has been destructively criticized by Francesco Lanzoni (1927).

 The date of the establishment of the Diocese of Potenza (Potentinus) is not known.
 The earliest known bishop is Herculentius, who corresponded with Pope Gelasius I between 494 and 496.

 An outstanding bishop was Gerardo della Porta (1099–1119), who was recognized as a saint, and to whom the cathedral is dedicated, along with the universal dedication to the Assumption throughout the kingdom of Naples.
 In 1221, Bishop Garsias limited the number of canons in the cathedral Chapter to twelve.
 In 1721, the Chapter was headed by three dignities (the Archdeacon, the Archpriest, and the Cantor) and nine canons.

 The town of Potenza was destroyed by the earthquake of 1273 (or 1278).

 The Cathedral, built by Bishop Oberto (attested 1250–1256), was restored by Giovanni Andrea Serra (1783–99), and Achille Caracciolo (1616).
 Bishop Achille Caracciolo was also responsible for laying the cornerstone of a new seminary.

 In 1694, Potenza was involved in the earthquake of 8 September, which affected nearly the entire kingdom of Naples.
 Three hundred houses were completely destroyed, the rest suffered damage.
 The church of Santissima Trinità and the castello were heavily damaged.
 Four or five people were reported dead.
 The seminary building also suffered severe damage.
 Bishop Agnello Rossi (1695–1707) began the reconstruction.